alphadose/itogami/README.md

 # Itogami

-> The best goroutine pool till date in terms of performance
+> The best goroutine pool in terms of performance

-Saves a lot of memory and is the fastest among all existing golang threadpool implementations
+Saves a lot of memory and is the fastest among all existing golang thread-pool implementations

 Benchmarks to support the above claims [here](#benchmarks)